MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 8. To generate a client secret, select the **Certificates & secrets** page.
 Select **New client secret**.
 9. Provide a **description** for the secret, and an **expires** duration.
 10. When done, select **Add**.
 11. The value of the secret displays.
 Copy and save this value in another location, because you can't retrieve it later.
-You provide the secret with the Application ID in your client app during service principal sign-in.
+You provide the secret with the Application ID in your client app for sign-in.

     ![Saved key in client secrets](./media/azure-stack-create-service-principal/create-service-principal-in-azure-stack-secret.png)

+Now proceed to [Assign a role](#assign-a-role) to learn how to establish role-based access control for the app's identity.

-## Manage an AD FS service principal
+## Manage an AD FS app identity

-If you deployed Azure Stack Hub with AD FS as your identity management service, you must use PowerShell to manage the service principal.
+If you deployed Azure Stack Hub with AD FS as your identity management service, you must use PowerShell to manage your app's identity.
 Examples are provided below for managing service principal credentials, demonstrating both an X509 certificate and a client secret.

 The scripts must be run in an elevated ("Run as administrator") PowerShell console, which opens another session to a VM that hosts a privileged endpoint for your Azure Stack Hub instance.
 Once the privileged endpoint session has been established, additional cmdlets will execute and manage the service principal.
 For more information about the privileged endpoint, see [Using the privileged endpoint in Azure Stack Hub](azure-stack-privileged-endpoint.md).

 ### Create a service principal that uses a certificate credential

-When creating a certificate for a service principal credential, the following requirements must be met:
+When creating a certificate credential, the following requirements must be met:

  - For production, the certificate must be issued from either an internal Certificate Authority or a Public Certificate Authority.
-If you use a public certificate authority, you must include the authority in the base operating system image as part of the Microsoft Trusted Root Authority Program.
+When using a public authority, you must include the authority in the base operating system image as part of the Microsoft Trusted Root Authority Program.
 You can find the full list at [Microsoft Trusted Root Certificate Program: Participants](https://gallery.technet.microsoft.com/Trusted-Root-Certificate-123665ca).
 An example of creating a "self-signed" test certificate will also be shown later during [Update a service principal's certificate credential](#update-a-service-principals-certificate-credential).
  - The cryptographic provider must be specified as a Microsoft legacy Cryptographic Service Provider (CSP) key provider.
  - The certificate format must be in PFX file, as both the public and private keys are required.
-Windows servers use .pfx files that contain the public key file (SSL certificate file) and the associated private key file.
+Windows servers use .pfx files that contain the public key file (TLS/SSL certificate file) and the associated private key file.
  - Your Azure Stack Hub infrastructure must have network access to the certificate authority's Certificate Revocation List (CRL) location published in the certificate.
 This CRL must be an HTTP endpoint.

 Once you have a certificate, use the PowerShell script below to register your app and create a service principal.
 You also use the service principal to sign in to Azure.
 Substitute your own values for the following placeholders: